thaboBD/tutor/Readme.md

   ```

 ### Managing Secrets

+**Local Environment:**
-All secrets are stored inside LastPass.
-Set them in related environments and get going.
-Every subproject has its own `.env` file.
+- For local secrets, set them in the related environments and get going.
+Each subproject has its own `.env` file for managing its specific configuration.

+**Production Environment:**
+- All secrets are stored inside the `secrets/` directory at the root following their names.
+Make any necessary changes inside them as needed for the production environment.